jovibrown/GettingandCleaningDataCourseProject/README.md

 After run_analysis.R created the "tidydata22.txt", this README and a CodeBook (which highlighted the variables, data, and transformations) were written.
-A github repository called GettingandCleaningDataCourseProject was created, and the run_analysis.R, README.md, and CodeBook.md were pushed to the repository. "tidydata22.txt" and a link to github were posted in the course room.
+A github repository called GettingandCleaningDataCourseProject was created, and the run_analysis.R, README.md, and CodeBook.md were pushed to the repository. "tidydata22.txt" and a link to GitHub were posted in the course room.

 ##References